Skip to main content

 varchar(191)

-Type of administrative division (state, province, region, etc.)
+Type of administrative division (state, province, region, municipality, etc.)

 latitude